JetBrains/teamcity-documentation/topics/known-issues.md

 _Error while loading VCS changes_ on the TeamCity server startup might be associated with the enabled cursor-based streaming in MySQL.
 To prevent this error, try setting the `connectionProperties.useCursorFetch` property to `false` in `database.properties` and restart the server.
 See [this issue](https://youtrack.jetbrains.com/issue/TW-71781) for more details.

+## Artifacts Domain Isolation in setups with IIS causes authorization error on accessing artifacts

+If [Artifacts Domain Isolation](teamcity-configuration-and-maintenance.md#Artifacts+Domain+Isolation) is enabled on your TeamCity server, trying to access build artifacts might result in the 401 Unauthorized error.
+This issue is most likely caused by the default behavior of your IIS web server: it rewrites the response headers targeting them back from the artifacts' domain to the main server domain.
+To disable this behavior, go to __Application Request Routing | Server Proxy Settings__ in the IIS interface and disable the "_Reverse rewrite host in response headers_" option.